senzing-garage/knowledge-base/proposals/streamline/map-and-load-your-own-data-linux-macos.md

 ## Identify data sources

-5. In a separate terminal window on your local workstation, start an interactive Python session.
+5. In a separate window on your local workstation, start an interactive Python session.
    Example:

     ```console